bennypi/uarm-in-gazebo/README.md

 3. mkdir build && cd build
 4. cmake ../src/
 5. make
-6. execute launch_simulation.zsh or launch_simulation.bash (depending on your shell type)

 Usage
 ==============

-Start the simulation with:
+After the installation you can start the simulation with the following command:
 ```
 launch_simulation.bash
 ```